 So you have a narcissist in your life.
-You perhaps wish it was not the case, or at least there’d suddenly become a loving, caring, empathetic person, yet they are not.
+You perhaps wish it was not the case, or at least they’d suddenly become a loving, caring, empathetic person, yet they are not.
 They are selfish, negative and hurtful.
 No matter how many times you give them another chance to learn from their own mistakes and no longer hurt you, they hurt you again, time and time again the pain hits, until one day you’ve finally had enough, then all hell breaks loose, and the manipulative games and smear campaigns begin.
 This is for those on the lower end of the narcissistic personality disorder spectrum.
 If you have children with them or it’s a parent, you can not remove them as that would mean cutting off genuine people.
 Now those on the upper end of the scale, you will have no choice but to start no contact and stick to it no matter what.
 It isn’t easy.
 It is possible.

 You do not have to live the rest of your life with their never-ending games, get control back of your emotions, your thoughts, your beliefs, your values, your standards, put yourself and your children first, do not listen to the narcissist.

-Here in Facebook messenger, you can have ignore messages, meaning you’ll still receive them, they’ll not let them know you have read them, and you can look when you are calm and collected to do so, if they have sent something that still hits a nerve, retreat, rethink and only respond once when calm if you need to do so.
+Here in Facebook messenger, you can choose to ignore messages, meaning you’ll still receive them, they’ll not let them know you have read them, and you can look when you are calm and collected to do so, if they have sent something that still hits a nerve, retreat, rethink and only respond once when calm if you need to do so.

 When you get to a point where you are good with who you are, and their toxic words no longer impact you, which will happen, find the laughter in their unbelievable messages, it truly helps.

 Another thing is to set up a new email address only for them to email you, so you only see if you look.